coarnotify.validate¶

 This tells us that the

-parameter can be used to specify the context in which the property is being validated.- Parameters:
+get()method is called, thecontextparameter can be used to specify the context in which the property is being validated.- Parameters:

 rules – The rules to use for validation